 Sample 3 – Traditional Syllabus Statement

-Berea College will provide reasonable accommodations for students with disabilities to make all learning experiences accessible.
-If you feel you may need accommodations based on the impact of a disability or health condition, please contact Lisa Ladanyi (DAS – Disability & Accessibility Services, 111 Lincoln Hall, 859-985-3237, email@example.com) to initiate a conversation about your options.
+Berea College strives to make learning experiences accessible to all participants and will provide reasonable accommodations for students with disabilities.
+If you experience difficulties, based on the impact of a disability or health condition, please contact Lisa Ladanyi (DAS – Disability & Accessibility Services, 111 Lincoln Hall, 859-985-3237, email@example.com) to initiate a conversation about your options.
 Please know that accommodations are not retroactive, so avoid any delays.

 Sample 4 – An Enhanced Course ADA Statement

 Berea College (or I, the instructor) will provide reasonable accommodations for students with disabilities to make all learning experiences accessible.
-Students are welcome to discuss sensitive topics, including disability-related concerns, with me, which will be kept confidential.
-However, you must go through DAS procedures to obtain accommodations.
-Please contact Lisa Ladanyi (DAS – Disability & Accessibility Services, 111 Lincoln Hall, 859-985-3237, firstname.lastname@example.org) to initiate a conversation about your options.
+Students are welcome to discuss sensitive topics, including disability-related concerns, with me.
+Our conversation will be kept confidential.
+Please go through DAS procedures by contacting Lisa Ladanyi (DAS – Disability & Accessibility Services, 111 Lincoln Hall, 859-985-3237, firstname.lastname@example.org) to initiate a conversation about your options.
 Accommodations are not retroactive, so please make the appointment today.